SciBorgo/Missing-data/paper/paper.md

 and response variable (the "dependent variables").
 Care should be taken when imputing the outcome variables, and in general they should not be imputed with a single imputation, as this will bias the subsequent analysis.

-Methods that provide multiple imputed values for the outcome, such as multiple imputation, or using a Bayesian framework that generates a distribution of posterior values, can be appropriate for imputed the outcome as they provide some sence of what the uncertainty is.
+Methods that provide multiple imputed values for the outcome, such as multiple imputation, or using a Bayesian framework that generates a distribution of posterior values, can be appropriate for imputed the outcome as they provide some sense of what the uncertainty is.
 For discussion on imputing the response value, see ... [@refs].

 Missing values in the outcome can be dealt with specially for Randomised Control Trials, see - https://doi.org/10.1191%2F1740774504cn032oa.